koolquark/uptime-kuma/CONTRIBUTING.md

 **Don't include any other languages in your initial pull request** (even if this is your mother tongue), to avoid merge-conflicts between weblate and `master`.
 The translations can then (after merging a PR into `master`) be translated by awesome people donating their language skills.

-If you want to help by translating Uptime Kuma into your language, please visit the [instructions on how to translate using weblate](https://github.com/louislam/uptime-kuma/blob/master/src/lang/README.md).
+If you want to help by translating Uptime View into your language, please visit the [instructions on how to translate using weblate](https://github.com/louislam/uptime-kuma/blob/master/src/lang/README.md).

 ## Spelling & Grammar